Current internship and career opportunities can be accessed here.

 The Department of Chemistry works with local employers to provide opportunities for students to receive professional experience in chemistry-related work environments.
 Not only do these opportunities provide real-world knowledge and experience, but they also count as course credit towards chemistry degree requirements.

 Interested applicants must have completed Chemistry C117, C341, C342, C343 and Mathematics M211 (with C- or better) prior to internship participation.
-Completion of C317 is highly recommended.
+Completion of upper-level laboratory courses in analytical chemistry is recommended.
 An applicant must also have at least one semester's course work (and preferably two semesters) remaining after the internship.

 A student may receive a maximum of six credit hours toward degree requirements in the College of Arts and Sciences for participation in X373.
 There are also internship courses offered through the College of Arts and Sciences Career Service.